nf-core/stableexpression/README.md

 ## Support us

-If you like nf-core/stableexpression, please make sure you give it a star on GitHub!
+If you like nf-core/stableexpression, share it to the community and give it a star on GitHub!

 [![stars - stableexpression](https://img.shields.io/github/stars/nf-core/stableexpression?style=social)](https://github.com/nf-core/stableexpression)

 ## Credits

-nf-core/stableexpression was originally written by Olivier Coen.
+nf-core/stableexpression was originally written and is currently developed by Olivier Coen, first as a personal project and then as a postdoctoral researcher at the [EGCE](https://www.egce.universite-paris-saclay.fr/) ([Université Paris-Saclay](https://www.universite-paris-saclay.fr/), [CNRS](https://www.cnrs.fr/fr)).

 We thank the following people for their assistance in the development of this pipeline: